-The randomised sampling strategy allocated to each participant will be adopted (where sampling is indicated by the attending clinical team) for all of the participant's DFUs and the full duration of the intervention period (52-104 weeks).
+The randomised sampling strategy allocated to each participant will be adopted (where sampling is indicated by the attending clinical team) for all of the participant's DFUs and the full duration of the intervention period (52- a maximum 104 weeks).
+From 10th October 2022, any wound samples taken from ulcers requiring further sampling will be as per local guidelines and clinical judgement.